fbuireu/fbuireu/README.md

 🌱 **I’m currently learning**: cool stuff as always, right now I'm obsessed with **TypeScript**.

-👯 **I’m looking to collaborate on**: open-source projects, Stack Overflow knowledge, the core of any amazing frameworks, overthrowing capitalism.
+👯 **I’m looking to collaborate on**: open-source projects, Stack Overflow knowledge and the core of any amazing frameworks.

 💬 **Ask me about**: that time I invented a new risotto recipe during quarantine or how to flip a tortilla.
 Code-related questions are also welcomed.